 Left: elaborate buildings with turrets reflected in water; center: vineyards line hillsides beside a river; right: a kid jumps off a rock on a beach.

 Travel through Portugal to see the elaborate buildings of Vila Real, the scenery of the Douro Valley, and amazing rock formations in the Algarve.
 Left, Steve Heap/Shutterstock.
-Center, Kevin Murray for Lonely Planet.
+Center, Kerry Murray for Lonely Planet.
 Right, Dejan Ristovski/Stocksy United

 2. Road trip north to south on the N2